30 Foot Fall: History

-The band played their first show on Mother's Day in 1993 and were composed of Rubio Cisneros (Drummer), Mitch (bassist) Tony Avitia (Guitar), Butch Klotz (Vocals).
-Shortly after releasing their first two demos, Mitch left the Houston area to get married, moving Cisneros to bass.
-Damon DeLaPaz filled in the drum position, while Ativia left the group to start I-45 and Chris LaForge of I-End Result picked up as guitarist.
-Touring Houston, Dallas, and Austin, 30 Foot Fall's popularity grew; they started as openers for larger bands such as Screeching Weasel and Sum-41 among others.
+The band played their first show on Mother's Day in 1993 and after a few lineup changes, were composed of Rubio Cisneros on drums, Mitch on bass, Tony Avitia on guitar, and Butch Klotz on vocals.
+Shortly after releasing their first demo, Mitch left the Houston area to get married.
+He was replaced by Jeff, before Rubio took over the bass role.
+Damon DeLaPaz filled in the drum position, and this lineup recording the self titled 1994 demo, along with the group's first EP, Elementary School Love, that same year.
+Ativia then left the group to start I-45 and after a few temporary guitarists, Chris LaForge of I-End Result picked up as their official guitarist.
+This lineup remained stable during their most active period in the mid to late 90s.
+Touring Houston, Dallas, and Austin, 30 Foot Fall's popularity grew; they would later become openers for larger bands such as Screeching Weasel and Sum-41 among others.

-After making several demos, 30 Foot Fall released several albums on various record labels starting with Elementary School Love 7, released in 1994 by Yo Mama's Records.
 In 1995, on Fuzzgun Records, they released their first studio album Divided We Stand.
 In 1996 they also released their second EP, Junior High Sucked 7.
 After hearing a demo, Bob Becker of Fearless Records signed 30 Foot Fall to a record deal and in 1997 produced their next album Acme-143.

 The band toured extensively alongside other notable bands such as Bigwig and Diesel Boy..
-They released the EPs Unrealism and Cartoons in 1997 and 1998, respectively.
+They self released the EP Cartoons in 1998.
 Two of the three songs from Cartoons were included on their next album.
 At this time, DeLaPaz received a record deal offer with MCA Records for his other band Fenix*TX and moved to California.
 Brian Davis of Middlefinger was brought in to replace him.

 In 1999, the band released their most successful album, Ever Revolving, Never Evolving, on Nitro Records.
 The release was followed by numerous shows including a tour with The Vandals.
-Despite being at the height of their popularity, 30footFALL went on hiatus after the conclusion of their 1999 tour, citing the need to spend more time with family.
-Chris LaForge left the band at this time to seek other musical ventures.
-Jason Davis, brother of drummer Brian Davis) and formerly of Middlefinger, was brought on to play guitar when they resumed playing locally in spring of 2000.
-This line-up recorded The Doppler Effect in 2002.
+Despite being at the height of their popularity, and with a looming tour with The Offspring planned for later that year, 30footFALL instead went on hiatus after the conclusion of their 1999 tour, citing the need to spend more time with family with personal issues back home in Houston.
+As a result, Chris LaForge left the band at this time to seek other musical ventures.
+Jason Davis (brother of drummer Brian Davis), and also formerly of Middlefinger, was brought on to play guitar when they resumed playing locally in the spring of 2000.
+This line-up recorded The Doppler Effect in 2002, intended to be their last album.
 At this time, 30footFALL chose not to tour for the new album.
 Instead, the band chose to play occasional Houston/Dallas/Austin shows and their annual 30footFALL Christmas show at Fitzgerald's in Houston, TX.
-In 2003, they released 10yearsandstillFALLING, a live album which documents their ten years as a band.
+In 2003, with Chris LaForge back in the group, they released 10yearsandstillFALLING, a live album which documents their ten years as a band.